 Let’s try “I’m going to turn off my phone/laptop/tv at 930 pm every night” or “I’ll be in bed before 10 pm.”
 This way you’re encouraging good sleep habits with the same bedtime every night, not fixating on counting the number of hours of asleep or shifting your TV watching around a changing wake-up time.
 Going to bed earlier will solve this problem on its own giving you ample time for a good night's rest.

 Of course, you want to make more money, but for what?
 Being clear on why you want to make more money can help give you a clear “how to.”
 If you want to make more money so you can enjoy your vacation weeks, maybe you’re already making enough money, but your saving techniques could use some reflection.
 You can turn that into “I will put away $50 a week AND NOT TOUCH IT until Nov 2019.”

 Maybe make more money means a career change.
 Are you capped at your job?
 Talk to other people who have expressed similar feelings and are pursuing their own dream jobs, changing your new year resolution to “I will explore other career options while maintaining my current job.”
 Or maybe make more money can be “I will be more conscious about my spending” forcing you to look at credit card statements, or maybe even talk with a financial advisor about keeping money in your pocket.

 As we can see, getting specific with your New Years goals can lead to actionable steps, accountability, and more self-fulfilling success.
 Other steps include writing down your goals and ideas, keeping track of progress, being flexible in how to achieve your goals, and taking time to celebrate those little milestones to a new and better you.

-Elizabeth Crutchfield is the Director of HomeBodies, a NYC Home Personal Training Service in Manhattan NY.
+Elizabeth Crutchfield is the Director of HomeBodies, a Manhattan Home Personal Training Service in NY.
 Learn more by visiting her website at HomeBodies.com